Z313PH/Stock-Market-Trend-Prediction-App/README.md

 - Enhancing the model's accuracy or efficiency.
 - Adding new features to the Streamlit application.
 - Improving the user interface.

 ## License
-Include a license here, typically this project would be licensed under the MIT License.
+This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.